 7. Hire A Photographer And A Videographer

-You just cannot miss this step!
-Hire an experienced professional who can capture with D-day perfectly.
-Moreover, if you want a pre-wedding shoot, take the step for that too.
+You just cannot miss this step to capture D-day perfectly!
+Hire an experienced professional photographer about 6-12 months in advance and a videographer before 3-5 months of the D-day.
+Moreover, if you want an engagement pre-wedding shoot, take the step for that too.

 8. Entertainment Preparations

 Good music and entertainment – this combination can bring life to your wedding.
 You can book DJs or a band if you want.
 You can also book dance performers to impress your guests!

 You just cannot afford to skip or delay makeup artists as the best ones get booked so fast.
 We suggest you buy a whole package where they also include a trial bridal or groom package too.

 We are sure the honeymoon was on your mind when you were planning your wedding checklist.
 But if it wasn’t, hurry up.
 Check the destinations and prepare an itinerary.
 If possible, go ahead and book it.